 For Release 6.1 and later systems, the number of dialed digits for the non-local UDP range for a given pattern must be entered in a new system programming screen (14.515).
 To access this screen, select SysRenumber.NonLocal UDP.Enter first extension number in range.
 Enter last extension number in range.
-Enter last extension number in range.
-Enter last extension number in range.
+Enter .
+Enter number of dialed digits for the range.
+Enter.